 Set clear quantitative targets for the number of outbound calls to be made on a daily, weekly and monthly basis.
 Consider potential influencing factors such as the day of the week or the local time.Relevant Showcase Dashboard

-As already mentioned, the outbound call contact rate can be influenced by numerous factors, such as the respective weekday, the local time, local holidays, the displayed phone number, but of course also by the behaviour of the sales employee.
+As already mentioned, the outbound call contact rate can be influenced by numerous factors, such as the respective weekday, the local time, local holidays, the displayed phone number, but of course also by the behavior of the sales employee.
 We have illustrated this in our visual KPI example: here the average contact rate is 15.1 %, with the lowest contact rate being 13.8 % and the highest contact rate 18.3 %.
 There are also significant differences in the number of calls made (569 vs. 1156 calls).
-With the help of interactive business dashboards, you can monitor all aspects of your outbound calls, and analyse the underlying causes in case of target deviations.Performance Indicators
+With the help of interactive business dashboards, you can monitor all aspects of outbound calls, and analyse the underlying causes in case of target deviations.Performance Indicators

 Set yourself a realistic goal regarding your outbound calls contact rate.
 However, this can vary greatly depending on the country and product.
 Discuss best practices with your "most successful" employees throughout the team and then implement them.Relevant Showcase Dashboard